Introduction

 - Save changes.

-Enroll in – allows the selection of the available sections or learning paths to choose from.
-Multiple selection is allowed for both: the section and learning path.
+Enroll in – allows you to select from the available sections or learning paths.
+Multiple selection is allowed for both the section and the learning path.

 Save changes once all the items are in place.
-A preview of the affected learners will allow you to verify that the filtering was set up correctly.
+A preview of the affected learners will help you verify that the filtering has been set up correctly.

 All the created rules will be listed in the system: